boristeo/transistor/README.md

 ## Day 3
 Started writing a RISC-V assembler in Python.
 Other than that I've just been researching how real systems do all this stuff

+# Day 4
+Assembler is starting to work.
+Only did R and I instructions for now, but the others should be just a couple lines of code